 Naturally sweet foods, like fruit, are a much better way to satisfy your sweet tooth.
 If you must add sweetener, use natural options like stevia or raw honey — in moderation!

-Grains are made up of compounds that have potential to cause metabolism trouble.
-You’ve probably heard a lot about gluten, one of the main compounds in refined grains.
+I’m sure you’ve heard about gluten allergies and sensitivity – and for good reason!
+It’s one of the main compounds in refined grains, and it has the potential to cause big issues with metabolism.
 Gluten can be behind chronic inflammation, leading to a host of uncomfortable symptoms including joint pain and weight gain.

-Two of the other main compounds, starch and phytic acid, bring their own difficulties to the table.
+Other compounds, like starch and phytic acid, can also impact metabolism.
 Starch is quickly converted into sugar, which can wreak havoc on your blood glucose levels, and phytic acid blocks absorption of minerals when it binds to them.

-If you want don’t want to adopt an entirely grain-free diet, try sprouted or fermented grains.
-If you want to bake, try using almond flour or coconut flour, both of which are far healthier for your metabolism.
+If you aren’t ready for a grain-free diet, consider sticking to sprouted or fermented grains.
+For baking, try using almond flour or coconut flour, both of which are far healthier for your metabolism.

 Please don’t buy into the “fat is evil” philosophy.
 The truth is, your body needs fat to thrive.
 But don’t be fooled into thinking all fats are created equal either.
 Vegetable oils and canola oil are found in refined foods that simply slow down fat burning.